cskozlowski/mmu2/README.md

 WARNING:  This project is a work in progress and requires a knowledge of Mk3 hardware and software.
 If you don't know what you
-          are doing, ou can PERMANTANTLY damage your hardware.
+          are doing, you can/will PERMANENTLY damage your hardware.
 I hope you have been appropriately warned.